vonum/book-shelf/README.md

 #### Artificial Intelligence
 - Learning TensorFlow - A Guide To Building Deep Learning Systems
+- Deep Learning
+- The Elements of Statistical Learning - Data Mining, Inference and Prediction
+- Hands-On Machine Learning With Scikit-Learn & TensorFlow
+- Make Your Own Neural Network

 #### Other
-- Tao Of Letting Go - Meditation For Modern Living
+- Tao of Letting Go - Meditation For Modern Living